 Your company needs a good or a service.
-To procure this need, you’re company will need a procurement process.
+To procure this need, your company will need a procurement process.
 Some questions to ask are, what kind of procurement processes are out there?
-And, what type of procurement process suits your business?
+And, what type of procurement process suits your business.
+Typically, procurement processes are split into two groups: Competitive and Noncompetitive procurement.

 Competitive procurement involves opening the process to bids and tenders to obtain the best value.
 Noncompetitive procurement (sometimes called “sole source” or “single-source” procurement) happens when the buyer either selects the company to buy from or restricts the bidding process to certain suppliers.